sckott/recology/_posts/2020-09-10-archived-pkgs.md

 - **[rjsonapi][]**: [JSON:API](https://jsonapi.org/) is a cool idea - a sort of specification for building APIs in JSON.
 REST APIs are incredibly variable - this is an attempto standardize it a bit.
 I thought perhaps JSON:API would be adopted widely and that an R client would be useful for consuming JSON:API services - however, I've seen only very few APIs using JSON:API.
 - **[originr][]**: The idea with `originr` originally was to centralize in one package tools for biologists to get data on "nativity" of species in their studies: are species X and Y native to A, B, and C countries.
 I was lucky to get a collaborator ([Ignasi Bartomeus](https://github.com/ibartomeus)) to help on that package.
 The package simply was not used much at all, and the data sources used were very flaky, making for a buggy user experience.
 - **[geoaxe][]**: This package always had a very narrow scope.
 It was created to solve a problem in two widely used packages: [rgbif][] and [spocc][].
 In both of those packages we needed to take user input of a Well-known text (WKT) string representing a polygon in which the user wanted to search for something in a remote data source.
 And with that WKT we would chop up the polygon into smaller polygons to be submitted in multiple (spatial) requests instead of one very large (spatial) request.
 I didn't want to depend on the heavy `rgdal` depenency, so I cooked up `geoaxe` that only used `sp` and `rgeos`. `geoaxe` lasted for many years, but there's better tools out there now, so it was archived.
-- **[lawn][]**: This package started out when I was trying to see what we could do in spatial R packages.
-Jeroen had recently created the [V8][] package so you could leverage bundled Javascript libraries in R. [turf.js]() was a neat project for Javascript for spatial analysis and built in a modular, approachable manner - I thought.
+- **[lawn][]**: This package started out when I was trying to see what we could do in spatial R packages, specifically around GeoJSON.
+Jeroen had recently created the [V8][] package so you could leverage bundled Javascript libraries in R. [turf.js](https://turfjs.org/) was a neat project for Javascript for spatial analysis and built in a modular, approachable manner - I thought.
 So collaborator [Jeff Hollister](https://github.com/jhollist) and I wrapped turf.js in R. It was not used that much - and especially not used much after the rise of sf and related "tidy" spatial packages, leading to archival.
-- **[geoops][]**: This package was a direct extension of `lawn`.
+- **[geoops][]**: This package was a follow on from `lawn`, in exploring more GeoJSON focused work.
 I wanted to learn how to make an R package mostly out of C++, with just a thin layer of R on top.
 Like `lawn`, `geoops` was not used much at all as far as I could tell, maybe partly because it focused only on GeoJSON - but this was also during the rise of `sf` and friends.
 I moved it to my own personal account just as a little C++ in R playground in case I want to brush up on that.
 - **[pleiades][]**: I don't remember how or why this package started.
 It was a client for Pleiades (<https://pleiades.stoa.org/home>), a database of historical geographic information about the ancient world.
 It was used very, very little as far as I could tell - so was archived.
 - **[rif][]**: This package was started after a some exploration of what R work we (rOpenSci) could do in the neuroscience field.
 It was a client for the Neuroscience Information Framework (<https://neuinfo.org/>), a database of neuroscience information.
 Another package not used - so was archived.
 - **[rbraries][]**: This package started because I thought rOpenSci would make use of the metadata around R package downloads/etc. that <https://libraries.io/> collected.
 We never ended up using the data - and no one seemed to use the package - so was archived.